Hands of Hope In-School Prevention Program

-- Head Start: "hands are not for hitting."
+- Pre-kindergarten: "hands are not for hitting."
 Each Head Start class received a 20- to 25-minute presentation, which includes a story, puppet show, and strategies that students can use if they feel angry or upset.

 - Kindergarten: Kid-ability (a curriculum developed by Girls Incorporated of Omaha).
 Students receive a two-day presentation about safety.
 For example, students learn different strategies they can use if they get lost in a store.
 Through puzzles and a puppet show, students also learn about body safety: not to touch others' private parts and what to do if someone touches them inappropriately.

 - 1st grade: the Golden Rule.
 The presentation reiterates what the students learned in kindergarten and discusses the importance of treating others with kindness and respect.

 - 2nd grade: "hands are not for hitting."
 Students read stories about anger and domestic violence and learn what to do if abuse or violence is occurring in their homes.
 Students learn 10 strategies they can use when they're feeling angry.

 - 3rd through 4th grade: bullying.
 Students learn the definition of bullying, based on state law.
 Students learn and practice 5 strategies they can use if they become a target or victim of bullying.
 Since children tend to think that bullying is physical violence, the presenter role-plays with a student to show how yelling and name-calling often come first and can lead to a physical fight.

 - 5th through 6th grade: bystander intervention.
 The presenter teaches students how to move from a bystander to an "upstander," and students practice strategies they can use if they witness bullying.